rollbar/rollbar-gem/docs/configuration_options.md

 **Default** `false`

-Disables monkey patching `Rack::Builder`.
+Disables monkey patching all non-core monkey patches.
 If you do this you'll need to manually `use` an appropriate Rollbar middleware.

 Especially useful if you're not using Rails or Sinatra.